 Alva defied the conventions of her time and in doing so created the quintessential modern American woman: strong, indomitable, independent and passionate about important social issues.

-This special event is brought to you by our sponsors: Vanderbilt Sponsors: Knickers, Donna Virrelli, Katrina Denza and Cav Peterson; and Belmont Sponsors: Southern Whey, Patricia, Becca Leen of Landseer Properties, Orthotics and Prosthetics of Pinehurst, The Drum & Quill Public House, Pat Riviere-Seel, Valerie McKean, Cynthia Davis: cabi Stylist, Denise Baker & Lois Holt, Barbara Keating, Shane English, Myles Larsen, Katherine Bozarth and Kathryn Talton.
-Be a sponsor!
-Enjoy a VIP cocktail party held at Weymouth with Therese Ann Fowler on Friday evening, special mention in publicity, one (or two) tickets to the Saturday event and personalized copy (or copies) of A Well-Behaved Woman.
-Wine, a special cocktail and hors d’oeuvres will be served.
-Belmont: $250 / Vanderbilt: $500.
-Click here for sponsorships.
+This special event was brought to you by our sponsors: Vanderbilt Sponsors: Knickers, Donna Virrelli, Katrina Denza and Cav Peterson; and Belmont Sponsors: Southern Whey, Patricia, Becca Leen of Landseer Properties, Orthotics and Prosthetics of Pinehurst, The Drum & Quill Public House, Pat Riviere-Seel, Valerie McKean, Cynthia Davis: cabi Stylist, Denise Baker & Lois Holt, Barbara Keating, Shane English, Myles Larsen, Katherine Bozarth and Kathryn Talton.

 Therese Ann Fowler is the author of the best seller, Z, a novel about Zelda Fitzgerald.
 Like Z, which was made into a tv series on Amazon, A Well-Behaved Woman has already been optioned by Sony for a series.